 Les Sables d’Olonne, once the most important cod fishing port in France, is now a yachting town.

 It’s best known as the port where the famous Vendée Globe starts and finishes.
 The extremely tough round-the-world solo yachting race takes place every 4 years.
-The next is scheduled for November 8, 2020.
+The last one began in 2020 and finished in spring 2021.

 On the borders of the Vendée, Deux-Sèvres and the Charente-Maritime departments, the marshy flatlands of the Marais Poitevin are quite extraordinary.
 The area is ideal for walks on well-marked paths, through the Marais Mouillé or Wet Marsh.